 Finding a Facebook or Google App Campaign advertising partner is difficult.
 If hiring a partner works out, you’ll yield better results and be able to scale results efficiently.
-But, if it doesn’t work out, you have lost time testing them out, and you’ll likely lose ad spend and revenue in the process.
+But, if it doesn’t work out, you have lost time testing them.
+They, you will likely lose ad spend and revenue in the process.

 To mitigate those risks, many organizations do a 30-day test to see if they will be a viable social advertising partner.
 While ad partners understand the motivation behind this, it’s important to know that 30-day tests have limitations.
 90 days is a better trial period, especially if you’re interested in driving profit and scale.

-In this post, we’ll take a look at the steps to conduct a 30 or 90-day test and how this process helps you find the right social advertising partner:
+In this post, we’ll take a look at the steps to conduct a 30 or 90-day test.
+Also, how this process helps you find the right social advertising partner:

 1. Get the Partner Account Access